 This system has now been calibrated and can be used to assess the physiological condition of young trees on the nursery and subsequently in the landscape.

-This system is called the Arbocheck system and is described on the Barcham Trees website www.barchampro.co.uk.
-(Link might be possible to website and Arbocheck website)
+This system is called the Arborcheck system and is described on the Barcham Trees website www.barchampro.co.uk.

 We would suggest that this can be specified.